 The former monastery now houses the Fondazione Giorgio Cini, one of the most prestigious international cultural institutions.
 The foundation has its own research programmes and institutes, dedicated to art history, the history of Venice, music (with a separate Antonio Vivaldi Institute), theatre and drama.
 Researchers reside in the Branca Center on the San Giorgio Maggiore island.
 International conferences, exhibitions and workshops – mainly related to these topics – are organized in the complex.
 Also G7 summits and Unesco conferences were hosted here.

 All the buildings have been completely restored with a lot of attention for detail and the use of materials.
 The result is really extra-ordinary.
-You can visit the monumental complex with a guided tour and I can certainly recommend it.
+You can usually visit the monumental complex with a guided tour and I can certainly recommend it.
+Unfortunately, the tours are temporarily suspended until December 2018.
+Please check on the website whether tours take place while you are in Venice.

-TIP: Tours are organized every day, from 10 AM to 5 PM.
+TIP: Starting again from December 2018, tours are organized every day, from 10 AM to 5 PM.
 The video-guided itineraries are available in Italian, English, French, Spanish and German.
 It even has a simple, intuitive interface for children.
 The tour lasts one hour.
 You can buy the ticket online or in the ticket office.

 The visit shows you the 3 inner gardens: one with 4 cypresses, one designed by Palladio and one labyrinth that shows the Borges name.
 The latter was inspired by ‘The Garden of Forking Paths’, one of the best-known stories of the Argentine writer Jorge Luis Borges, who loved Venice.
 You also visit the refectory, designed by Palladio, where the monks used to eat and where now some of the more prestigious meetings are held.
 Against the wall is a huge reproduction of the painting ‘Le Nozze de Cana’ (The Wedding at Cana) from Paolo Veronese.
 The original was stolen by Napoleon when he occupied the island and can be seen at the Louvre in Paris.